mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-expression-columnelement.markdown

 title: sqlalchemy.sql.expression ColumnElement Example Code
 category: page
 slug: sqlalchemy-sql-expression-columnelement-examples
-sortorder: 500031101
+sortorder: 500031112
 toc: False
 sidebartitle: sqlalchemy.sql.expression ColumnElement
-meta: Python example code for the ColumnElement class from the sqlalchemy.sql.expression module of the SQLAlchemy project.
+meta: Example code for understanding how to use the ColumnElement class from the sqlalchemy.sql.expression module of the SQLAlchemy project.

 ColumnElement is a class within the sqlalchemy.sql.expression module of the SQLAlchemy project.